top of page

 Virtual/Zoom Lessons

-Virtual lessons are always an option if that is more convenient for the student.
-I have had great success with long-term virtual students and every musician can have a beneficial experience with online teaching.
-Make-up lessons will be virtual using Zoom unless specified otherwise.
+I highly recommend taking in-person lessons if possible, but virtual lessons are always an option if that is more convenient for the student.
+I've had success with long-term virtual students and they can have a beneficial experience with online teaching.
 Please use a desktop computer or laptop when having a virtual lesson for the best results.
+An external microphone will also significantly increase sound quality.

 1. Sign into the Zoom app via desktop onto the main startup page.
 You are not able to do these instructions/features on a phone or tablet.